emtee40/SPMC-wiki/Recommended-passthrough-audio-settings-for-SPMC,-Nvidia-Shield-TV-and-AV-Receivers.md

 # Overview
 SPMC supports decoding of many audio formats to uncompressed PCM, which can be processed by most TVs, soundbars, and AV receivers.
-If SPMC supports multichannel PCM decoding of a desired audio codec, there is no sonic difference between PCM output and bitstream output.
+If SPMC supports PCM decoding of a desired audio codec, there is no sonic difference between PCM output (where SPMC is doing the decoding) and bitstream output (where your AVR is doing the decoding).

 If you have a recent AV receiver or soundbar, it may support native hardware decoding of advanced audio codecs such as DD+/DTS, DTS-HD MA, Dolby TrueHD, Dolby Atmos, and DTS:X. SPMC can passthrough bitstream audio to your AVR or soundbar with an advanced Android TV settop such as the NVIDIA Shield TV.
 In addition to freeing up settop device resources, the advantage of using passthrough is to playback audio codecs that SPMC does not support.